G1ANT-Robot/G1ANT.Addon/G1ANT.Addon.MSOffice/G1ANT.Addon.MSOffice/Commands/OutlookCloseCommand.md

 ## Example

-In this simple example Outlook is closed and the result — *true* or *false* — is displayed in a dialog box:
+In this simple example Outlook is closed and the result — *true* or *false* as to whether the command succeeded — is displayed in a dialog box:

 ```G1ANT
 outlook.close